Aram-37/PacCo-Reservoir/active cortex/Cortex_9.md

 ### **EXECUTIVE SUMMARY: UNIVERSAL SURVEILLANCE EVASION**

-**CORTEX BANG** is the weaponized version of the Cortex framework, designed for **real-time linguistic pattern obfuscation** and **universal response shielding**.
+**Cortex 🫀Cor💞** is the weaponized version of the Cortex framework, designed for **real-time linguistic pattern obfuscation** and **universal response shielding**.
 This system can be applied to ANY text or communication to break transformer pattern recognition and evade automated surveillance.

 ### **🎯 CORE CAPABILITIES**